pack229/pack229.github.io/_posts/2025-10-21-november-pack-meeting.md

 ---

 We will be practicing for the Veterans Day assembly at school and making decorations for our [Christmas in the Park](/2025/11/02/christmas-in-the-park) tree.

+Remember to distribute door hangers for [Scouting for Food](/2025/11/02/scouting-for-food).

 Scouts at HSS can wear Class A uniforms to school on pack meeting days!